Skip to content

 But, a month-long holiday might not be enough.
 Whether you’re off to walk the Camino de Santiago, take a once-in-a-lifetime backpacking trip across South America, or embark on a round-the-world cruise, you might need a travel insurance policy to cover you for longer

-What is 90 day travel insurance?
+What is 90-day travel insurance?

-90-day travel insurance works in the same way as standard travel insurance.
+As the name suggests, 90-day travel insurance, is designed for people planning a trip of up to 90 days.
+It is a type of single trip travel insurance.
 The main difference is that the maximum trip length is longer than on most other policies – instead of the usual 30 or 31 days limit, your policy will cover you for up to 90 days for one trip.

 • a long stay in a single destination